asseco-pst/watch-your-language/async.md

 For example, if we have a function `foo` that is recursive and has not stop condition, we'll have what is represented in the image above.

-We'll have new tasks entering into the stack continuously and never jumping out of it.
-Hiting the maximum call stack size.
+We'll have new tasks entering into the stack continuously and never jumping out of it, hiting the maximum call stack size.

 <br>